caot/models/research/slim/README.md

 create an account and request an access key to download the data.

 After you have `USERNAME` and `PASSWORD`, you are ready to run our script.
-Make sure that your hard disk has at least 500 GB of free space for downloading and storing the data.
+Make sure that your hard disk has **at least 500 GB of free space for downloading and storing the data**.
 Here we select `DATA_DIR=$HOME/imagenet-data` as such a location but feel free to edit accordingly.

 When you run the below script, please enter *USERNAME* and *PASSWORD* when